Anthony Chickillo: 2015

-On May 2, 2015, Chickillo was drafted by the Pittsburgh Steelers in the sixth round (212th overall) of the 2015 NFL draft.
+On May 2, 2015, Chickillo was selected by the Pittsburgh Steelers in the sixth round (212th overall) of the 2015 NFL draft.
 Chickillo was the 24th defensive end drafted in 2015.
 On May 11, 2015, the Steelers signed Chickillo to a four-year, $2.37 million contract that includes a signing bonus of $73,700.

 On September 6, 2015, he was waived by the Steelers after initially making the 53-man roster.
 He was signed to the practice squad three days later.
 On September 30, 2015, Chickillo was activated from the practice squad to the Steelers' active roster.

 On October 18, 2015, he appeared in his first career game against the Arizona Cardinals.

 He appeared in seven regular-season games for the Steelers in his rookie year, recording six tackles and forcing a fumble.
 The following week, he recorded his first tackle during a 23–13 loss to the Kansas City Chiefs.
 He had a season-high two tackles and forced a fumble during the Steelers' Week 17 victory over the Cleveland Browns.
 Chickillo finished his rookie season with a total of six combined tackles and a forced fumble, while appearing in seven regular-season contests and two postseason games.